m3g/ComplexMixtures.jl/docs/src/tools.md

 infinite dilution (in which case the bulk solvent density might be different from the solvent density in the simulation).

-To retrieve the data of the overview strcture use, for example:
+To retrieve the data of the overview structure use, for example:

 ```julia
 julia> overview = overview(results);